 So if you want to try out banana as a quick snack for your cat, cut off a tiny piece first or mush up some banana in a bowl and see if they show any interest.

 If you find that your cat seems really into the idea of scarfing down bananas, be cautious.
-Remember, a small piece of banana on occasion can be okay, but due to their carb and sugar content, bananas should not become a regular part of your cat’s diet.
+Remember, a small piece of banana on occasion can be okay.
+However, due to their carb and sugar content, bananas should not become a regular part of your cat’s diet.

-Does your cat ever eat bananas?
+Has your cat ever tried a bite of your banana?
+Did they like it?
 Tell us all about it in the comments section below!